Alejogb1/job-board/blog-data/can-docker-images-be-built-from-gcp-vertex-ai-workbench-managed-notebook-cells.md

 id: "can-docker-images-be-built-from-gcp-vertex-ai-workbench-managed-notebook-cells"
 ---

-Alright, let’s get into this.
+, let’s get into this.
 The question of building Docker images directly from GCP Vertex AI Workbench managed notebook cells is one that I’ve encountered before, though not always in the most straightforward manner.
 It’s a question that pushes the boundaries a bit on how those notebook environments are typically conceived and used, and it definitely requires a considered approach.
-The short answer is: it's *possible*, but not in the way you might initially expect, or through any built-in functionality.
+The short answer is: it's _possible_, but not in the way you might initially expect, or through any built-in functionality.
 There's no magical command you run within a cell that directly crafts and pushes a Docker image to a registry.

 Let's unpack why and then explore how we can achieve something akin to this.
 The crux of it lies in the fact that Vertex AI Workbench notebooks, when managed, aren't designed to be general-purpose compute environments where you'd be performing heavy-duty Docker operations.
 They're designed primarily for interactive data analysis, machine learning model development, and experimentation.
 The managed nature of these instances, including the control and restrictions placed on them, limits direct Docker interaction.
 The underlying compute engine instances, while powerful, are primarily orchestrated to keep the notebook environment consistent and reliable.